Hollins University – Virginia Tech Directed Admission Partnership

 Pathway

 Hollins students may be eligible to apply in their junior year and be accepted into the MEng computer science and applications program by completing a set of computer science courses while at Hollins.
-To be successful for admission, Hollins and Virginia Tech recommend that Hollins University students complete the following courses by the second semester of their junior year and maintain an overall minimum GPA of 3.0.
+To be successful for admission, Hollins and Virginia Tech recommend that Hollins University students complete the following courses by the second semester of their junior year and maintain an overall minimum GPA of 3.3.
 The course pathway is outlined below:

-HU Course | VT Equivalent |
+HU Course VT Equivalent

-CMPS 160 Applied Computing with Google I AND CMPS 360 Applied Computing II: How to Think Like a Data Scientist |
+How to Think Like a Data Scientist

-CS1114 Introduction to Software Design |
+Introduction to Software Design

-CPSC 217 Data Structures |
+Data Structures

-CS2114 Intro to Software Design and Data Structure |
+Intro to Software Design and Data Structure

 For questions or more information regarding the Virginia Tech MEng degree program, contact Virginia Tech MEng computer science and applications admissions.
-For questions or more information regarding what courses to take at Hollins University to be prepared for admission into the Virginia Tech MEng degree program, please contact Giancarlo Schrementi, faculty in Hollins’ math, statistics, and computer science department
+For questions or more information regarding what courses to take at Hollins University to be prepared for admission into the Virginia Tech MEng degree program, please contact Giancarlo Schrementi, faculty in Hollins’ math, statistics, and computer science department.